Cattle Call (film): Plot

 The girls ask to have a first read through audition of the 'script' (a translation of an old foreign language film that the guys had seen) and then tell the guys that they want to make the script 'sexier' and that they want to have much sex with the three producers to practice.
 The women set up a hotel room with cameras, and film Sherman and Glenn preparing to have sex with them - Richie refuses and leaves.
-They then send in two masculine women with whips and sex toys instead, and then the police burst in and arrest Sherman and Glenn.
+They instead send in two undercover women posing as dominatrices, leading to a police raid and the arrest of Sherman and Glenn.

 After a night in jail, the two go to court facing 10–15 years imprisonment and a fine of up to $250,000.
 The judge, Solomon Mendel, allows 24 hours for the defense to prepare evidence.
 Richie, stuck for ideas whilst watching a reality show Real Cops on TV, suddenly realizes he can make a film from the footage of the casting that they have.
 He reaches the court the next morning just as a verdict has been announced, but the judge allows the evidence and finds Sherman and Glenn not guilty.

 In the final scenes before the credits, Richie apologizes to Marina again and as her (ex-)boyfriend departs he realizes that she isn't leaving and they kiss.
 Three final quick closing scenes follow this.
 The first show Nikita running a casting call with men, in a project called Fresh Meat.
 The second shows Glenn working as the director on a Spanish-speaking set, pretending to speak Spanish to the production crew.
 The very final scene shows Sherman revealing to Richie that he is a sex addict; Richie doesn't believe it, and jokes that next Sherman will be starting a therapy group so he can meet female sex addicts.
 After a long pause Sherman replies "That's a great idea."